zixuan77/zixuan77/README.md

 😄 Programming languages: R, Python, SQL, C++, SAS; Research interests: Biostatistcs, Machine learning in health data...

-📫 How to reach me: zixuan77@ucsb.edu( I'm seeking for internships.
+📫 How to reach me: zixuan77dong at gmail dot com( I'm seeking for 8-month internship from May.
 Please feel free to contact me)

 💬 Hope to share my experience and thoughts here and learn from all the others!
 <!--